c4arl0s/8Remotes/README.md

 git checkout -b bio-page
 ```

-Mary can create and check out branches just like we did in our copy of the project.
-Her repository is a completely isolated development enviroment, and she can do whatever she wants in her without worrying about what's going on in my git repository.
-Just as branches are an abstraction for the working directory, the staged snapshot, and a commit history, a repository is an abstraction for branches.
+**Mary can create and check out branches just like we did in our copy of the project**.
+Her repository is a completely isolated development enviroment, and she can do whatever she wants in her without worrying about what's going on in my git repository. **Just as branches are an abstraction for the working directory, the staged snapshot, and a commit history, a repository is an abstraction for branches**.

 # 	* [Create Mary's Bio Page](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)